Gaojie-Li/WeiboHelper/README.md

 ```

 ## Check local lyrics file generate by NetEase Music
-run
+To check which of the local caches generate by NetEase Music are lyrics files:
 ```
 bash ./checkLyrics.sh
 ```

 ## Generate txt file for lyrics

+To convert lrc files to txt files:
+```
+python get_lyrics.py
+```

 This will generate txt files from lrc files listed in netease.list.
 Currently lyrics are stored using numbers.
 - [ ] Need to find a way to get song titles
-run
-```
-python get_lyrics.py
-```

 ## TODO
 - [ ] Store Cookies